ABOUT CLASSES

 If you’re a beginner to intermediate-level dancer, starting near the beginning of the term might be advantageous as the class progresses and becomes more advanced as the term goes on.

-Whether you were my past student or not, if it has been more than 6 months since your last trial, you are welcome to sign up for another trial.
+Whether you were our past student or not, if it has been more than 6 months since your last trial, you are welcome to sign up for another trial.

 CLASS SYSTEM